Berserker (Amon Amarth album)

 Berserker is the eleventh studio album by Swedish melodic death metal band Amon Amarth.
-It was released on 3 May 2019 through Metal Blade Records and Sony Music.
+It was released on 3 May 2019 through Metal Blade Records.
 The album was produced by Jay Ruston and marks the first album by the band to feature drummer Jocke Wallgren, who joined the band in 2016.

 Critical reception

 Exclaim! rated the album 8/10, describing the band's "sound that emphasized strong, triumphant riffage and bombastic songwriting" and stated that the album "features some of their strongest material" since Twilight of the Thunder God.
 Loudwire named it one of the 50 best metal albums of 2019.